experimentabiomimetic wayfinding system for the visually impaired

 Biomimetic design looks to nature as a mentor, teacher, and model to solve human design challenges.
 "Biology to Design", as championed by Biomimicry 3.8, is a method in which natural phenomena (in this case, ants) are observed and then applied as inspiration to an appropriate human need.

-revising our hypothesis
+revising our research & revising our hypothesis

 patterns so distinct,